LIGHTS - A Novel With An Index by Edmund Davie.

 After studying French literature and teaching English in the South of France, Edmund Davie embarked on a career in electronic music, touring Europe and Asia, while working as an actor, designer, computer programmer and office clerk.
 Eventually drink and despair led to a period sleeping rough in a boiler room in Moorgate, London, during which time he began work on Lights.
 Written over a 10 month period beneath a London bank, this is Edmund Davie's first novel.
 He continues to write poetry, fiction and music and currently lives in London.

-The Diary Of A Cleaner by Gareth Rees.
+A Cleaner's Diary by Gareth Rees.

 Reflections on war, theology, blackberry crumble and the oppression of cleaning staff.